ClickBank has been around for a long time. In fact, the affiliate network launched way back in 1998.

 - Required Attribute(s)

-So, you can also filter by ‘Rebill’ if you’re only looking for ClickBank programs that offer recurring commission, for example.
+So, you can also filter by ‘Rebill’ if you’re only looking for an affiliate program that offers recurring commissions, for example.

 But you can also tweak your results to only feature products available in specific languages.